Price management is definitely one of the most important areas of the entire business activity; Is in fact defined as "strategic."

 For "price management" I mean "setting appropriate price levels for a given product in a given market context."
 It is also talked about very clearly here on INC.COM (in English), where price management is addressed very clearly and concisely.

-This is not the place to summarize the various theories on pricing (price is determined by the meeting of supply and demand, elasticity of demand must be evaluated, etc.): in this article the focus is on methodology also because traditional economic theory proves to be quite inadequate in explaining, in the field of pricing, the real behaviors of supply and demand.
+This is not the place to summarize the various pricing theories (price is determined by the meeting of supply and demand, elasticity of demand must be evaluated, etc.): in this article, the focus is on methodology also because traditional economic theory proves to be quite inadequate in explaining, in the field of pricing, the real behaviors of supply and demand.

 Let me explain further: the demand for a good/service is not sensitive only to the price lever as it is, because price is always linked to the perception of value and the maneuvering of other marketing levers that need to be managed according to the type of product/need and the stage of the life cycle the product is in.

 For example in the case of a new product, it is useless to operate only the price lever: the lever of promotion and communication must be moved first to create interest and the very "need" for the product.

 By virtue of the foregoing, it must be inferred that a change in price instantly alters the relationship between "perceived value" and price and affects, precisely, the market's propensity to buy from a particular supplier.